Steve Smith (cricketer): Tour of Pakistan 2022

 Australia toured Pakistan in 2022 to play three tests, three ODIs and a one off T20I.
 Smith played during the three tests, but did not play in the ODIs and T20Is.
-This tour was the Australia's first tour of Pakistan since 1998.
-Smith performed well against Pakistan, averaging 56.50 in 4 innings and achieving a top score of 78, but did not manage to fully take advantage of the "dead" and "benign" pitch at the Rawalpindi Cricket Stadium during the first test, unlike his Pakistani contemporaries.
+This tour marked Australia's first tour of Pakistan since 1998.
+Smith performed well, averaging 56.50 in 4 innings and achieving a top score of 78, but did not manage to fully take advantage of the "dead" and "benign" pitch at the Rawalpindi Cricket Stadium during the first test, unlike his Pakistani contemporaries.
 During the series, Smith had also become the fastest man to reach 8,000 test runs, achieving it in 151 innings, one less than the previous title holder, Kumar Sangakkara and three innings faster than Sachin Tendulkar.
 Smith was also the first person to achieve this feat with a batting average over 60, reaching 8,000 test runs with a 60.1 average at the time.